 Patient Counseling Information

-Inform patients to take calcium acetate with meals, adhere to their prescribed diets, and avoid the use of calcium supplements including nonprescription antacids.
-Inform the patients about the symptoms of hypercalcemia [see Warnings and Precautions (5.1) and Adverse Reactions (6.1)].
+Inform patients to take Calcium Acetate Capsules with meals, adhere to their prescribed diets, and avoid the use of calcium supplements including nonprescription antacids.
+Inform the patients about the symptoms of hypercalcemia [see WARNINGS AND PRECAUTIONS (5.1) and ADVERSE REACTIONS (6.1)].

-Advise patients who are taking an oral medication where reduction in the bioavailability of that medication would have clinically significant effect on its safety or efficacy to take the drug one hour before or three hours after calcium acetate.
+Advise patients who are taking an oral medication where reduction in the bioavailability of that medication would have clinically significant effect on its safety and efficacy to take the drug one hour before or three hours after Calcium Acetate Capsules.

 calcium acetate capsule